-4.3 Persistence of Antisemitism?
+4.3 Persistence of Conservatism or Antisemitism?

 The previous tables have shown how the pattern of historical Nazi vote shares is correlated with current AfD support.
-The focus of this paper is to show how, and under which circumstances, historical patterns can re-emerge giving rise to visible "persistence"; we explicitly refrain from giving a causal interpretation to this correlation.
-A relevant question is, nevertheless, how exactly one can define this historical legacy of right-wing thinking.
-What are the factors that shaped the electoral geography of the 1930s, and are these factors being activated and manifested again in voting after 2015?
+It is, however, crucial to better define this historical legacy.
+What exactly constitutes this ideological complexion that shaped the electoral geography of the 1930s, and that, in our interpretation, was manifested again in voting after 2015?